muhamadzolfaghari/expressjs-middleware/README.md

 This project is used `typescript` and `express` and `nodemon` to reload immediately after any changes

+## Configurations
-## The `.env` file is provided a config to project such as port and security config for session management.
+The `.env` file is provided a config to project such as port and security config for session management.